-Water consumption (in megaliters) (GRI 303-5) 2021 2022
+Water consumption (in megaliters) (GRI 303-5) 2022 2023

-Water abstraction 430.85 429.435
+Water abstraction 429.43 515.54

-Water discharge 16.19 23.63
+Water discharge 23.63 45.19

-Water consumption 414.66 405.80
+Water consumption 405.80 470.35

-The outcome positions LIASA as a leading performer in water resource efficiency within the ferroalloys sector.
-As per a study by the State Environmental Foundation (FEAM), the production of silicon metal requires specific water consumption between 14 and 16 m3 per ton of Si.
-Therefore, LIASA's water consumption practices fall significantly below the industry standard.
+The result places LIASA among the best performers in terms of efficiency in the use of water resources in the ferroalloys industry.
+As per a study by the State Environmental Foundation (FEAM), the production of silicon metal requires specific water consumption between 14 and 16 m3 per ton of SILICON.
+LIASA's consumption is well below the industry benchmark.